Organisation mailing groups

 Firstly, create a system user to manage the company’s systems.
 Although you are the legal owner of the company, you won’t necessarily need the extensive privileges that come with the owner role for your daily operations.

-Let’s call this system user [email protected].
+Let’s call this system user admin@example.com.
 This user will be the primary account for provisioning other users.

 Step 2: Implement mailing groups